Qing dynasty: Christianity, Judaism, and Islam

-After 1860, enforcement of the treaties allowed missionaries to spread their evangelization efforts outside Treaty Ports.
+After 1860, enforcement of the treaties allowed missionaries to spread their evangelisation efforts outside Treaty Ports.
 Their presence created cultural and political opposition.
 Historian John K. Fairbank observed that "[t]o the scholar-gentry, Christian missionaries were foreign subversives, whose immoral conduct and teaching were backed by gunboats".
-In the next decades, there were 800 some conflicts between village Christians and non-Christians (jiao'an) mostly about non-religious issues, such as land rights or local taxes, but religious conflict often behind such cases.
-In the summer of 1900, as foreign powers contemplated the division of China, village youths, known as Boxers, who practiced Chinese martial arts and spiritual practices, reacted against Western power and churches, attacked and murdered Chinese Christians and foreign missionaries in the Boxer Uprising.
+In the next decades, there were some 800 conflicts between village Christians and non-Christians mostly about non-religious issues, such as land rights or local taxes, but religious conflict often lay behind such cases.
+In the summer of 1900, as foreign powers contemplated the division of China, village youths, known as Boxers, who practiced Chinese martial arts and spiritual practices, attacked and murdered Chinese Christians and foreign missionaries in the Boxer Uprising.
 The imperialist powers once again invaded and imposed a substantial indemnity.
-The Beijing government reacted by implementing substantial fiscal and administrative reforms but this defeat convinced many among the educated elites that popular religion was an obstacle to China's development as a modern nation, and some turned to Christianity as a spiritual tool to build one.
+This defeat convinced many among the educated elites that popular religion was an obstacle to China's development as a modern nation, and some turned to Christianity as a spiritual tool to build one.

 By 1900, there were about 1,400 Catholic priests and nuns in China serving nearly 1 million Catholics.
 Over 3,000 Protestant missionaries were active among the 250,000 Protestant Christians in China.
 Western medical missionaries established clinics and hospitals, and led medical training in China.
 Missionaries began establishing nurse training schools in the late 1880s, but nursing of sick men by women was rejected by local tradition, so the number of students was small until the 1930s.

 Economy

-By the end of the 17th century, the Chinese economy had recovered from the devastation caused by the wars in which the Ming dynasty were overthrown, and the resulting breakdown of order.
-In the following century, markets continued to expand as in the late Ming period, but with more trade between regions, a greater dependence on overseas markets and a greatly increased population.
+By the end of the 17th century, the Chinese economy had recovered from the devastation caused by the wars in which the Ming dynasty were overthrown.
+In the following century, markets continued to expand, but with more trade between regions, a greater dependence on overseas markets and a greatly increased population.
 By the end of the 18th century the population had risen to 300 million from approximately 150 million during the late Ming dynasty.
 The dramatic rise in population was due to several reasons, including the long period of peace and stability in the 18th century and the import of new crops China received from the Americas, including peanuts, sweet potatoes and maize.
 New species of rice from Southeast Asia led to a huge increase in production.
 Merchant guilds proliferated in all of the growing Chinese cities and often acquired great social and even political influence.
-Rich merchants with official connections built up huge fortunes and patronized literature, theater and the arts.
+Rich merchants with official connections built up huge fortunes and patronised literature, theater and the arts.
 Textile and handicraft production boomed.